 Wilson graduated from Pepperdine in 1989 with a bachelor's degree in communications.
 In the year between his graduation and his return to Pepperdine as an assistant coach, Wilson tried out for the Continental Basketball Association and was an assistant coach at Simi Valley High School.

 A native of Pacoima, Calif., Wilson was a prep standout at Simi Valley High School.
 He was named the Marmonte League's Most Valuable Player as a 1983-84 senior.
-One of his teammates was future UCLA and NBA standout Don MacLean.

 Wilson once ran a free basketball camp in his hometown for around 100 under-privileged kids each summer.